bansallab/mpx_landscape/README.md

-# Data and Code for "The global landscape of smallpox vaccination history and implications for current and future orthopoxvirus susceptibility: a modelling study."
+# Data and code for "The global landscape of smallpox vaccination history and implications for current and future orthopoxvirus susceptibility: a modelling study."

 This repository provides the data and source code for the following study: Juliana C. Taube, Eva C. Rest, James O. Lloyd-Smith, Shweta Bansal.
 "The global landscape of smallpox vaccination history and implications for current and future orthopoxvirus susceptibility: a modelling study."
 The Lancet Infectious Diseases. https://doi.org/10.1016/S1473-3099(22)00664-8